tback/laravel-prometheus-exporter/README.md

 # laravel-prometheus-exporter

-A prometheus exporter for the Laravel and Lumen web framework.
+A prometheus exporter for the Laravel and the Lumen web framework.

 It tracks latency and request counts by request method, route and response code.